 Amongst several patriotic films is this film that also encapsulates the relationship between a father and her daughters.
 How an ambitious father trains his girls from a young age into wrestling forms the crux of the story.

-This bi-lingual is about a lower strata fisher girl who is trained to become a national champion by a boxing coach who is looking for redemption himself.
+This bilingual movie is about a lower strata fisher girl who is trained to become a national champion by a boxing coach who is looking for redemption himself.
 The heartfelt sports drama leaves you rooting for the main characters despite the loopholes in the Indian system.
-Outstanding performances and a catchy background score gives this Bollywood sports film a five star.
+Outstanding performances and a catchy background score give this Bollywood sports film a five star.

 A black comedy-drama, this political satire is about a bureaucrat whose mission is to conduct free and fair elections in a tribal area in India.
 This riveting, poignant, and hilarious movie will also leave you with some food for thought.